michaelwfc/operating_system/docs/Chapter 4 Traps and system calls.md

 ```

-Xv6 handles traps differently depending on whether it is executing in the kernel or in user code.
+Xv6 handles traps differently depending on whether it is executing in the `kernel` or in `user code`.
 Here is the story for traps from user code; Section 4.5 describes traps from kernel code.

-A trap may occur while executing in user space if the user program makes a system call (`ecall` instruction), or does something illegal, or if a device interrupts.
+A trap may occur while executing in user space if the user program makes a `system call` (`ecall` instruction), or does something illegal, or if a device interrupts.

 The high-level path of a trap from user space is :
 `uservec` (kernel/trampoline.S:16) -> then `usertrap` (kernel/trap.c:37);